Clamator/Clamator/README.md

 </p>

 ### My technical stack
-Python, PostgeSQL, GIT, Asincio
+Python, PostgeSQL, GIT, Asincio, MPL

 ### Gonna explore/study
-android-dev, animation on Unity, AI
+pandas, numpy, spark

 ### Key points
 I'm just begining my way as a programmer, but I have many project to do.
 Trying to explore smth new for me everyday.